What is the OC Global Alliance?

 How It All Began

 The official formation of the OC Global Alliance came in 2010, but really multi-cultural, multi-ethnic teams were a part of OC’s strategy from the beginning.
 In one sense, OC has always been international, partnering alongside the worldwide body of Christ to fulfill the work of the Holy Spirit.
-As more and more OC fields in the Global South began to show the desire to send missionaries and minister to unreached people groups through OC’s vision, mission, strategy and values, OC leadership saw the need to internationalize.
-As early as 1977, Outreach Canada, which had ties to OC through personnel and vision, began to function completely independent of the OC office in the U.S. Throughout the years, OC fields in the Philippines, Singapore, and Brazil, to name a few, began to send missionaries to parts of the world where U.S.-based missionaries could not gain access.
+As more and more OC fields in the Global South began to show the desire to send mission workers and minister to unreached people groups through OC’s vision, mission, strategy and values, OC leadership saw the need to internationalize.
+As early as 1977, Outreach Canada, which had ties to OC through personnel and vision, began to function completely independent of the OC office in the U.S. Throughout the years, OC fields in the Philippines, Singapore, and Brazil, to name a few, began to send mission workers to parts of the world where U.S.-based mission workers could not gain access.

 As the internationalization process had already begun, OC made an attempt to link the established sending countries in the early 2000s, which proved unsuccessful.
 Finally, OC leadership came together in 2009 to redevelop a stronger internalization model.
 With the business savvy of Josué Campañha of Brazil, and the ability to synthesize the discussions of Craig Kraft, Canada, OC leadership formed the basis of the OC Global Alliance, which in the next year would select 10 mobilization centers (U.S., Canada, Colombia, Brazil, Guatemala, U.K., Taiwan, Singapore, Philippines, and India) and officially come to fruition in 2010.

 View of OC Global Alliance Today

 In this video, Greg Gripentrog gives an overview of the OC Global Alliance and explains how this alliance of mobilization centers is reaching the world for Christ.

 Want to Know More?